Geopolitics Is No Longer Background Noise. It's in Your LP Diligence Now.

 LPs are not looking for a foreign policy lecture.

-They are trying to figure out whether you are a Complete Guide to Seed Round Equity Dilution or just another manager with a polished deck and soft assumptions.
+They are trying to figure out whether you are a serious steward of capital or just another manager with a polished deck and soft assumptions.

 That shows up in four places.